ARTICLE 1 - NAME

 - "By-law" means this by-law and any other SWCC by-law;

-- “Board meeting” is a meeting of the Board; includes an annual in--person meeting and conference telephone meetings;
+- “Board meeting” is a meeting of the Board; including in-person and online/telephone meetings;

 - “Meeting of members” refers to the annual general meeting of members (AGM);